pupilfirst/pupilfirst/docs/users/taking_courses.md

 All students begin a course in its first level and progress by completing milestone assignments.

 Specifically, they need to complete all [milestone assignments](/users/curriculum_editor#does-this-target-have-an-assignment).
-A course is deemed to be completed when all of its milestone targets have been completed.
-Levels are a way to organize the content of a course and progression is only through milestone targets.
+A course is deemed to be completed when all of its milestones have been completed.
+Levels are a way to organize the content of a course and progression is only through milestones.

 ![A student in level 1](../assets/taking_courses/student_curriculum_l1.png)